-Amends GS 136-113 to specify that interest added to damages, with regard to just compensation, is to be calculated at the legal rate on the amount of damages awarded from the date of taking to the date of satisfaction of the judgement (was, the date of the judgement).
-Additionally, establishes that an amount awarded as damages must bear simple, not compounding interest.
+Amends GS 136-113 to specify that interest added to damages, with regard to just compensation, is to be calculated at the legal rate on the amount of damages awarded from the date of taking to the date of satisfaction of the judgment (was, the date of the judgment).
+Additionally, establishes that an amount awarded as damages must bear simple, not compounding, interest.
 Applies to causes of action filed on or after January 1, 2020.

 Requires DOT to expeditiously seek reimbursement from the federal government for all qualifying natural disaster expenditures.
 Directs DOT to submit a monthly report to the specified NCGA committee and division that contains an itemized list of all qualifying disaster expenditures with pending federal reimbursement with specified accompanying information.